PokemonAutomation/About/HardwareExperienced.md

 # (3) Additional Computer Controlled Hardware

-_Buy the necessary items from A, B, C, & D._
+_Buy the necessary items from A, B, C, and D._

 ### A. Serial UART board